 - 1/2 cup extra virgin olive oil

-If you don't have them on hand, cook up the lentils while you make the rest of the salad.
+- If you don't have them on hand, cook up the lentils while you make the rest of the salad.
 When cooking lentils, use a 3 to 1 ration of water to dried lentils.
 So, 1 cup of lentils will require 3 cups of water or broth.
 All lentils are quick cooking, but differ between different kinds of lentils.
-I used French green lentils, which need to simmer around 40 minutes, but hold their shape beautifully.
+I used French green lentils, which need to simmer around 40 - 45 minutes, and hold their shape beautifully.

-Bring a medium pot of well-salted water to a boil, and reduce to a simmer.
-Add the potatoes, and cook until tender when penetrated with a sharp knife.
-This can be anywhere from 10 - 20 minutes, depending on the size of your potatoes.
+- Bring a medium pot of well-salted water to a boil, and reduce to a simmer.
+Add the potatoes, and cook until tender when penetrated with a sharp knife, 10 - 20 minutes depending on the size of the potatoes.
 Remove the potatoes using a spoon, and pour out enough water to insert a steamer basket.
 Allow the potatoes to cool and slice in half or quarters, depending on their size.
 Place in a bowl with the snap peas, radishes, mint, salt and pepper.